allthingsclowd/web_page_counter/readme.md

 - scripted added to read in var.env and upload to consul
 - main.go modified to use consul for variables when it's present
 - Add a Vault (1) server
+- if golang app can't reach redis or any other error return a zero